xsqox/coding-challenge-frontend-busbud/README.md

 ## Micro webapp to display UI to trigger search for bus trips for a fixed date, fixed locations

 It does not have dynamic controls for selecting date, locations and other options.

-I have opted to use Material-UI for easy responsiveness and accessibility

 For production app, I would also set up css variables to be used with css-modules for the purposes of the app theme/color pallette